Physical Therapy Guide to Chronic Fatigue Syndrome

 All physical therapists are prepared through education and experience to treat CFS.
 However, when seeking a provider, you may want to consider:

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopaedic physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to CFS.

-- A physical therapist who is well versed in the bio psychosocial model of care and understands the complexities of CFS.
+- A physical therapist who is experienced in treating the complex nature of CFS.

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with CFS.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions, and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to help them make informed health care decisions, and prepare them for a visit with a health care provider.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of CFS.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for chronic fatigue syndrome.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract, which also may offer free access to the full text or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.